 ATG (Anti-thymocyte globulin or Atgam) is a medicine used to prevent rejection in different types of transplantation, treatment of graft versus host disease and treatment in certain patients with aplastic anemia.
-It does this by suppressing the body's own immune system.
+This medication suppresses the body's own immune system.
 It is available as an injectable medication.

 - Your child's blood pressure and other vital signs will be checked while this drug is infusing (slowly trickling into the vein).
 This is because this drug may cause low blood pressure, especially during the infusion.